Casino developers ask Richmond voters for a second chance, promising new jobs and tax revenue - WTOP News

 “We’ve been on quite a journey with this project, and we are excited that we are entering a new phase, a phase of reimagining, redesigning and rethinking and reinvigorating the opportunity here,” said Alfred Liggins III, CEO of development partner Urban One, Inc.

 The project — this time branded the Richmond Grand Resort and Casino — would be located on the same former tobacco company site just off Interstate 95 in south Richmond that was identified in the first proposal.
-It’s a joint venture between Urban One, a diversified media company; Churchill Downs, the Louisville-based operator of the Kentucky Derby that also runs gambling establishments across the country; and a number of currently undisclosed private investors.
+It’s a joint venture between Urban One, a diversified media company, and Churchill Downs, the Louisville-based operator of the Kentucky Derby that also runs gambling establishments across the country.
+It could also include local investors if the referendum passes.

 Plans call for gambling options including slots, an on-site sportsbook and table games.
 The venue would include a 250-room hotel, a 55-acre outdoor park, dining options and a 3,000-seat concert venue, officials said at Thursday’s event.